CableGuy67/LuaSerialTerm/README.md

 The goal here is to be able to talk with a range or REPLs whether it is forth on an Atmega, Lua on an ESP running nodeMCU or Python on a Raspberry Pi Pico.

-See luaserialterm.lua afor an example of sending and receiving data.
+See luaserialterm.lua for an example of sending and receiving data.

 ## history
 Forked from code found at: